aakhtemostafa/SSPIM/README.md

 ∙ Hexagonal lattice beam

-∙ Tiling method for all type of the beams.
+∙ Tiling method for all types of beams.

-*SLM pattern generating for lattice beam is depended to the position of the SLM in the optical setup than to illumination objective lens.
+*SLM pattern generating for lattice beam is dependent to the position of the SLM in the optical setup than to the illumination objective lens.

 ---
 ∙ Damman gating